laxuanlinh/thoughtmachine/vault_core.md

 - Prod is live client environment, high availability, can hold personal data, 3 AZ within a region.
 - All environment upgrade is coordinated between the client and Thought Machine
 ## Delivery Framework

-- All projects start with a knowledge transfer program with `3 key steps`
+### Product Library
-  - `Access to product library` which is comprised of all `Smart Contracts`, documentation about how to customize these products
+- Access to the library of `Smart Contracts`, documentation on how to customize these products

+### Enablement program
-  - `Enablement program` which provides training for Introduction to Vault, Vault's architecture and Configuration Layer, additional Labs, webinars nd workshops, customized traning program and certification
+- Provides training for Introduction to Vault, Vault's architecture and Configuration Layer, additional Labs, webinars nd workshops, customized traning program and certification
 - Assigned to an `Enablement Manager` who will guides through the `Enablement process`, any engagement will start with scoping and planning.

+### Delivery Approach
-- The delivery approach will provide informatin such as:
+- The delivery approach will provide information about best practices and defined approach for tasks such as:
   - How to deploy the configuration layer
   - How to request new features
-  - How TM delivers new releases and how to consum them
+  - How TM delivers new releases and how to consume them
-  - ...
+  - How to ensure Vault is operationally ready
+  - Migration of existing systems and testing

 ## Environments, releases and versions
 - Version 1.0 is pushed and tested in staging environment in week 4 and tested there
 - Version 1.0 is then pushed to pre-prod and tested there in week 7